 Hoda Kashiha composes most of her works from preparatory sketches that allow her to explore the complexity of her fictional characters, driven by multiple emotions - sometimes contradictory - such as love and hate, joy and sadness or anger and fear.
 The tensions that animate her subjects find a formal echo in the artist's pictorial language: Hoda Kashiha's oeuvre constantly shifts between reality and fantasy and from figuration to abstraction.
 The combination of carefully juxtaposed images breaks with the traditional pictorial schema and deconstructs any form of narrative.
 These different associations employ both traditional and state-of-the-art techniques such as collages of cut-outs as well as images created using digital painting tools.

 In 2022, Hoda Kashiha enjoyed her first institutional monographic exhibition at the Passerelle, Centre d'Art Contemporain in Brest (France) and her first solo gallery exhibition in Europe at the Galerie Nathalie Obadia in Paris.

 Her works have featured in numerous collective exhibitions in Iran, the USA and Europe, such as City Prince/sses: Dhaka, Lagos, Manila, Mexico City et Tehran at the Palais de Tokyo in Paris (2019), Human Condition at the former Metropolitan Medical Center in Los Angeles (2016), Unexposed at Tour & Taxis in Brussels (2012).

-Her work is part of the collections of the Commonwealth Hotel in Boston (USA) and the Howard Gotlieb Archival Research Center in Boston (USA).
+Hoda Kasiha's works are included in the collections of the Commonwealth Hotel and the Howard Gottlieb Archival Research Center, both in Boston, USA.